 Despite many separation and divorce related conflicts among parents, the main beneficial recipients of shared parenting are the children.
 When both parents are positively engaged in the parent-child relationship, probabilities are much higher for positive adjustment, better academic achievement and positive mental development of a child.

-In Johnston & Campbell’s book, Impasses of Divorce, their findings support that the majority of parents substantially reduce their pre martial conflict within 2-3 years after divorce.
+In Johnston & Campbell’s book, Impasses of Divorce, their findings support that the majority of parents substantially reduce their pre marital conflict within 2-3 years after divorce.
 Regrettably, 8%-20% of parents remain in a state of chronic high conflict!

 How can Parents promote or enhance shared parenting in possession schedules?